AP Statistics Score Calculator 2026

 Both sections are weighted equally at 50% each.
 The calculator also tells you how many additional composite points you need to reach the next score level.

-AP Statistics Score Calculator FAQ
+AP Score Calculator on ToolPile

 Is this AP Statistics score calculator official?

-No. This is an unofficial estimation tool not affiliated with the College Board.
+No. This is an unofficial estimation tool not affiliated with, endorsed by, or approved by College Board or the AP Program.
 It uses approximate score conversion models based on publicly available information.

 How many MCQs are on the AP Statistics exam?